gvwilson/thirdbit/src/shapers-and-bots.md

 *Gertrude and Norwin are arm-wrestling.
 Gertrude rolls 8; her Strength is +4, so her score is 12.
 Norwin's Strength is +2; he rolls 10, giving him a score of 12 as well, so the Director decides that they are still locked in combat.
 When they re-roll, they both get a total of 11.
 After adding their Strengths, Gertrude's score is higher, so she wins.*

+## Combat

-*“Why do I always get stuck with guard duty?”
+> "Why do I always get stuck with guard duty?"
 Mushi thought resentfully, even though she knew it was because she had the keenest eyes and ears in the team.
 Yazzer should have been back half an hour ago, so everyone else had gone to look for him and left her to guard the wagon full of scrap tech they had salvaged.
 She hoped it would be enough to pay off the gang of crocodiles who ran the local crime syndicate, but if it wasn't—she hefted her bow.
 She wouldn't mind seeing just how tough their scaly hides really were.
 A soft tick-tick-tick in the distance made her perk up her carefully-groomed ears.
-“Yaz?” she called.
+"Yaz?" she called.
 Nobody answered.
 A chill ran up her spine as the last of the autumn leaves crunched beneath a heavy footstep.
-Slowly, she drew an arrow and notched it…*
+Slowly, she drew an arrow and notched it…

-## Combat

 Once a fight starts, everything happens in rounds that are a few seconds long in game time.
 In each round, characters act in order of Fitness, with highest Fitness going first.
-If two or more characters are tied, their players roll 3D once at the start of the fight to see who goes first for the duration of that fight.
+If two or more characters are tied, their players do rock-paper-scissors at the start of the fight to see who goes first for the duration of that fight.

 In each round, a character can take two actions.
 Each of the following counts as one action:

-* Attack someone.
+-   Attack someone.

-* Defend against an attack (discussed below).
+-   Defend against an attack (discussed below).

-* Pick something up.
+-   Pick something up.
 (Dropping something doesn't count as an action.)

-* Run from one place to another.
+-   Run a few steps.

-* Draw a weapon.
+-   Draw a weapon.

-* Reload a weapon.
-This counts as one or more actions depending on the type of weapon.
+Reloading a weapon counts as one or more actions depending on the type of weapon.
 For example, getting another arrow from a quiver counts as one action (which means archers can fire one shot per turn, since shooting counts as their other action).
 Reloading a crossbow, on the other hand, requires several actions, and so takes several rounds.

 Characters can only attack once per round, even though they have two actions.

 For each attack, the attacker declares who or what they are attacking, and the target says whether they are going to use one of their actions for defense.
 If the defender isn't using an action for defense, the attacker succeeds if they win a regular roll.
 If the defender is using an action for defense, the attack succeeds if the attacker makes their roll and the defender misses a roll.
-This is different from a regular contest roll: the attacker doesn't have to beat the defender's roll—the attacker has to succeed and the defender has to fail.
+This is different from a regular contest roll: the attacker doesn't have to beat the defender's roll: the attacker has to succeed and the defender has to fail.

 *Yoshi has a rating of +3 for fencing and her opponent Lin has a rating of +1.
 Yoshi attacks first and rolls a total of 6.
 Even with her +3 bonus, that's only 9, so she has missed and Lin doesn't need to roll for defense.*